What's better - Model Fs or Model Ms?

 Construction

-The Model F's outer casing is typically a hard plastic (believed to be polycarbonate) with some variants sporting a metal bottom case piece (F/XT) or even fully metal cases (IBM 4704 keyboards).
+The Model F's cover set (outer case) is typically a hard plastic with some variants sporting a metal bottom cover piece (F/XT) or even fully metal cover sets (IBM 4704 keyboards).
 The hardness typically makes Model Fs extremely rigid and taut feeling but this inflexibility can lead to cracking or snapping if subjected to considerable stress or shock - Model F122s are particularly known for sustaining such damage during shipping.
-By contrast, Model Ms typically have more flexible PVC casing that gives more room for damage absorption.
-Model F casing is also typically painted in a creamy colour, whereas Model M casing is typically dyed in their colour all the way through the plastic.
-Both Model F and Model M casing have notable textured finishes, but the use of paint for the Model F makes their texture and indeed entire colour more susceptible to wear.
+By contrast, Model Ms typically have more flexible PVC cover sets that gives more room for damage absorption.
+Model F cover sets is also typically painted in a creamy colour, whereas Model M cover sets is typically dyed in their colour all the way through the plastic.
+Both Model F and Model M cover sets have notable textured finishes, but the use of paint for the Model F makes their texture and indeed entire colour more susceptible to wear.

 The internal keyboard assembly is also subject to some differences.
-Model Fs have metal barrel plates and backplates, which are fixed together using metal tabs.
-With only two rare exceptions, Model Ms only have a metal backplate with a plastic barrel plate that's secured using melted plastic rivets.
+Model Fs have metal keyboard frames and base plates (also known as barrel and back plates respectively), which are fixed together using metal tabs.
+With only two rare exceptions, Model Ms only have a metal base plate with a plastic keyboard frame that is secured using melted plastic rivets.
 Whilst both keyboard designs are generally described as long-lived as evidenced by the fact a great number of even early to mid-1980s examples survive and function without issue today, the plastic rivets Model Ms can be an Achilles' heel of sorts as they can invariably break.
 When a significant number of them break in a localised area, the tension that holds the assembly together will diminish that will at first lead to a mushy key-feeling and eventually faulty registering.
 It's believed that handling, closeness to vibration and environmental conditions factor into how long they last.
-Model Fs can also have a weakness in the foam padding that lies between the barrel plate and capacitance-sensing PCB, which can invariably degrade in time.
+Model Fs can also have a weakness in the foam padding that lies between the keyboard frame and pad card, which can invariably degrade in time.
 However, foam degradation typically doesn't result in a major technical fault with the typical side effect being that keys are more prone to rotating in their place.
 It only really becomes a significant issue if one opens up the assembly and allows the old foam to uncompress.
 Both issues can be permanently resolved by documented processes such as the bolt/screw mod or refoam mod respectively.

-TLDR: Model Fs have more advantageous internal assemblies but Model Ms have more resilient casing.
-Whilst harder and tauter, Model F cases are unfortunately brittle and painted.
-Model M casing can flex a bit more and are dyed instead.
+Model Fs have more advantageous internal assemblies but Model Ms have more resilient cover sets.
+Whilst harder and tauter, Model F cover sets are unfortunately brittle and painted.
+Model M cover sets can flex a bit more and are dyed instead.
 Model Ms are subject to plastic rivet loss and Model Fs are subject to foam degradation, but a plastic rivet loss is a more serious issue for its host keyboard.

 Usability & familiarity